Boston City Hall: Proposed changes

 While a candidate for Mayor of Boston, Martin J. Walsh called for the sale of City Hall for mixed-use redevelopment.
 But after his election, Walsh did not pursue such a sale.
 In 2015, the City of Boston launched a "Rethink City Hall" program to gather ideas for changes to the building and to City Hall Plaza.
 The Getty Foundation awarded Boston a grant of $120,000 in 2017 to study ways to preserve and enhance City Hall and its plaza.
 The Foundation noted "a shift in public sentiment" in recent years, "with many residents now embracing the site as a key feature of the city fabric."
-Suffolk University professor Harry Bartnick proposed that the building should be enclosed in a variegated glass sheath to make it more welcoming, less intimidating, and improve its energy efficiency.
+In 2015, the Boston Globe published a proposal by Suffolk University professor Harry Bartnick, that the building be enclosed in a variegated glass sheath, extending diagonally outward from just below the top-most line of windows into the surrounding plaza on 3 sides, and across Congress Street to the street meridian.
+The effect would be to re-distribute the building's visual weight, making it less top-heavy and intimidating, more welcoming, and improve its energy efficiency.
+On the Congress Street side, the glass sheath would provide protective covered passageways for pedestrians and traffic.
 In August 2015, a developer's donations for a kitchen renovation was criticized by a fiscal watchdog.

 In January 2016, Mayor Walsh announced plans to install new LED lighting on the exterior of the building.
 "We are committed to creating a welcoming, lively City Hall Plaza," Walsh said.
 The lights were turned on in October 2016.
 A more extensive set of renovations, designed by the Boston firm Utile, was completed in 2018.
 The renovations included new security and seating areas in the lobby, a coffee kiosk, new lighting, and new signage.

+In 2017, the Getty Foundation awarded the city a $120,000 grant to study the building's history and to propose a strategy for renovations.
+The result of the study, a 327-page Boston City Hall Conservation Management Plan, was published in 2021.
+The study won awards from the Boston Preservation Alliance and docomomo-us.
+The renovation of the building has been cited as an example of how Brutalist buildings can be adapted to meet contemporary needs.